antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 .say for @dbRes.map({ deduce-type($_):tally })
 ```

-We see that the LLM outputs produce lists of `Pair` objects:
+We see that the LLM outputs produce lists of `Pair` objects "surrounded" by strings:

 ```perl6
 .say for @dbRes.map({record-types($_)})